-But don’t necessarily confuse their traditional payment preferences with how and where they spend their money – they’re online shopping more than you think.
-Not only do nearly 70% of boomers own smartphones,7 it’s estimated that over half8 will join Millennials and Gen X as digital buyers this year, especially when it comes to grocery shopping.
-This shift toward online shopping is a rising trend expected to have a lasting impact.
+Although they’ve been coined as shoppers that prefer traditional payment options with how and where they spend their money, they’re more digitally savvy than you may think.
+Not only do 80% of British baby boomers use smartphones,5 over 54% of baby boomers joined millennials and Gen X as digital buyers in recent years.6 This shift toward online shopping is a rising trend expected to have a lasting impact.

 The consumer future belongs to Gen Z, who are experts in mobile technology.
-Born between 1996 and 2010, Gen Z is an overlooked demographic when it comes to credit options, but one with growing spending power.
-While social media and the dreaded “FOMO,” or “Fear of Missing Out,” drives9 their spending habits, Gen Z’s comfort with technology means they are not afraid to experiment with alternative payment options: 40% have experience making in-app payments.10
+Social media and the dreaded ‘FOMO,’ or ‘Fear of Missing Out,’ drive7 their spending habits.
+Gen Z’s comfort with technology means they are not afraid to experiment with alternative payment options: 40% have experience making in-app payments.8

 Having grown up during the 2008 recession, they’re not only budget conscious, but don’t necessarily like having debt.
 Their skill for seamlessly navigating and adapting to change means this fast-growing demographic could be poised to enthusiastically absorb innovative credit models.

 The pandemic has changed our relationship with spending: budget and efficiency may be more important now than ever before.
 The global population hasn’t faced a crisis of this magnitude since WWII.
 Millions unemployed means that every pound counts more than ever, and budgeting is on the rise: 63% of UK consumers claim to be thinking more carefully about what they spend their money on.9